danobot/entity-controller/README.md

 **Latest stable version `v4.1.1` tested on Home Assistant `0.102.3`.**

+## 📢 Are you a seasoned Python developer? 📢

+Help is needed over on issue #101 to get the goodness of automated unit testing going on this project. ✔️🌞💯

+All the boilerplate for Pytest is set up, but I got stuck mocking the passage of time. 😅 [see #101 for details](https://github.com/danobot/entity-controller/issues/101)

 [Buy me a coffee to support ongoing development](https://www.gofundme.com/danobot&rcid=r01-155117647299-36f7aa9cb3544199&pc=ot_co_campmgmt_w)

 ![Entity Controller State Diagram](images/state_diagram.png)

-# 📢 Are you a Python developer?

-Help is needed over on issue #101 to get the goodness of automated unit testing going on this project. ✔️🌞💯 All the boilerplate for Pytest is set up, but I got stuck mocking the passage of time. 😅 [see #101 for details](https://github.com/danobot/entity-controller/issues/101)

 # Requirements
 This component started out as an AppDaemon script implementation of motion activated lighting but it has since been generalised to be able to control any Home Assistant entity.
 I have discussed the original core requirements for motion lights [on my blog](https://www.danielbkr.net/2018/05/17/appdaemon-motion-lights.html).
 The basic responsibilities of EC are as follows: